smmckay/quex-mirror/doc/source/02-syntax/patterns/main.rst

             {IDENTIFIER}  => QUEX_TKN_IDENTIFIER(Lexeme);
         }

-    In general terms, the ``define`` section supports the separation of *pattern definitions* and *pattern matching behavior*.
+    Following this strict approach supports the separation of *pattern definition* and *pattern matching behavior*.

-The following sections describe the formal language used to specify patterns.
-First, the syntactic means to specify context free regular expressions are introduced.
-Second, two sections elaborate on the specification of character sets and the use of queries into the Unicode database.
+The following sections describe the syntax for patterns.
+First, context free regular expressions are introduced.
+Second, two subsequent sections elaborate on the specification of character sets and the use of queries into the Unicode database.
 Third, a section elaborates on pre- and post-contexts for regular expressions.

-This section leaves purposely excludes the subject of *DFA algebra* and *cut/concatenate arithmetic*.
-While these subjects have their own description syntax, the related theory is likely beyond the scope of the praxis oriented user.
-Also, the author considers the findings on DFA algebra and cut/concatenation arithmetic as so important that they would the deserve a prominent place, such as a chapter on their own.
+This section purposely excludes the syntax of operations related to *DFA algebra* and *cut/concatenate arithmetic*.
+While this chapter focusses on practical applications the latter two subjects require a broader discussion.
+They are separated into a dedicated chapter which sets them into a more prominent position and facilitates it for the application oriented reader to skip over them.

 .. toctree::